istio/istio.io/content/en/blog/2023/waypoint-proxy-made-simple/index.md

 ## Architecture of waypoint proxies

 Similar to sidecar, the waypoint proxy is also Envoy-based and is dynamically configured by Istio to serve your applications configuration.
-What is unique about the waypoint is that it runs either per-namespace (default) or per-service account.
+What is unique about the waypoint proxy is that it runs either per-namespace (default) or per-service account.
 By running outside of the application pod, a waypoint proxy can install, upgrade, and scale independently from the application, as well as reduce operational costs.